ossdhaval/mysite/source/while-coding/aws-developer-associate.md

 ### IAM policies
 - a policy can be applied to a group or an individual user.
 - policy applied to individual user is called `inline` policies
+- initially, in any new AWS account, there are no users, no groups.
+But there are predefined policies.
+Like `AdministratorAccess`.
+- policies have permissions within them.
+Permissions are simply a list of actions/resources that are allowed or denied under that policy.
+-